AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados.md

 - The device must support the plug-in:

   - iOS/iPadOS 13.0 and newer
-  - macOS 10.15 and newer

 - On iOS/iPadOS 13.0 and newer devices, install the Microsoft Authenticator app.

   The Microsoft Authenticator app can be installed manually by users, or by deploying an app policy in Intune.
 For information on how to install the Microsoft Authenticator app, see [Manage Apple volume-purchased apps](../apps/vpp-apps-ios.md).

-- On macOS 10.15 and newer devices, install the Company Portal app.

-  The Company Portal app can be installed manually by users, or by deploying an app policy in Intune.
-For a list of options on how to install the Company Portal app, see [Add the Company Portal for macOS app](../apps/apps-company-portal-macos.md).

 > [!NOTE]
-> On Apple devices, Apple requires that the SSO app extension and the app (Authenticator or Company Portal) be installed.
+> On Apple devices, Apple requires that the SSO app extension and the app (Authenticator or Company Portal (?) be installed.
 Users don't need to use the Authenticator or Company Portal apps; they just need to be installed on the device.

 ## Microsoft Enterprise SSO plug-in vs. Kerberos SSO extension